flhofer/dell_TB16_firmware/README.md

 buffer_size: 32768
 ```

 This output indicates a hardware configuration at 48 kHz, 24-bit.
-While it is still unclear whether we can change these parameters, as the sibling chips' specifications list a default of 48 kHz, with a possible configuration up to 192kHz, the change will require firmware adaptation, which is out of scope.
+It's still unclear whether we can change these parameters, as the sibling chips' specifications list a default of 48 kHz, with a possible configuration up to 192kHz; any change would require firmware adaptation, which is out of scope.

 ### Line out on Mac